 - Perform no reality check on the resulting estimate of health care services utilization

-- Do not compare the results to those articles on Union County you have consulted, referred to or even, in your study’s literature review, quoted.
+- Do not compare the results to articles on Union County you have consulted, referred to, and even quoted in your own study’s literature survey.

 Anyone see a potential weakness in this methodology?

-This methodology resulted in $8 PMPM.
-That, I note, was the number which when used in Milliman’s alternative model, showed that direct primary care delivered by the DPC was “associated with” a decrease in overall demand for health care services of a 12.6%.
+This methodology resulted in Miliman’s concluding that the rate of the health care services utilization in the direct primary care clinic was $8 PMPM.
+Table 12, line D. That tiny amount was the number which, when used in Milliman’s alternative model, showed that direct primary care delivered by the DPC was “associated with” a decrease in overall demand for health care services of a 12.6%.

-DPC practitioners, however, are very much bottom-line people who will endure repudiation of their ideology in Milliman’s study details as long as the ostensible headlines serve up something they might be able to monetize: a supposedly “actuarially sound” demonstration that the direct primary care model saves big bucks.
+Many DPC practitioners, however, are bottom-line people who will endure repudiation of their ideology in Milliman’s study details as long as the ostensible headlines serve up something they might be able to monetize: a supposedly “actuarially sound” demonstration that the direct primary care model saves big bucks.

-That demonstration, however, hinges on the $8 PMPM result being somewhere near accurate.
-But that result is at war with reality.
+Milliman’s claim that DPC saves 12.6%, however, hinges on the $8 PMPM result being somewhere near accurate.
+But that puny figure is at war with reality.

-Milliman’s $8 PMPM result defies known facts and common sense — and does indeed contradict the core values of the DPC model.
+Milliman’s $8 PMPM result defies known facts and common sense — even as it contradicts core values of the DPC model.

 Whether for the average patient panel size (~450) reported in Milliman’s survey of DPC practices, or for the specific panel size (~500) for the DPC practice in Milliman’s case study, $8 PMPM ($96 PMPY) works out to less than $50,000 per PCP per year.
 That’s not credible.

-That Union County DPC patients see their PCP around three times a year is apparent from the public statements of the employer’s then-director of human resources and his successor and even from an article on Union County from which the Milliman study’s literature review quoted verbatim.
+That Union County DPC patients see their PCP around three times a year is apparent from the public statements of the employer’s then-director of human resources and his successor.
+And, it’s right there in an article on Union County, an article from which the Milliman study’s literature review quoted verbatim.
 The three visits are said to have lasted at least half an hour, as long as a full hour, and to be available on same day basis. $96 a year does not pay for that.